-D. Merrill Ewert is the Board Chair for Groundswell International.
+D. Merrill Ewert serves as a board member.
 Merrill holds a B.A. from Tabor College, and an M.A. in anthropology and Ph.D. in adult education from the University of Wisconsin—Madison.
 Merrill’s career combines relief and development (7 years in Africa), with teaching, research and administration in higher education.
 With a focus on learning and the facilitation of community development, Merrill completed a Fulbright fellowship researching the role of farmers’ organizations in building social capital in the Philippines.
 He served for 12 years as the Director of Cooperative Extension and Associate Dean for Outreach for the Colleges of Agriculture and Human Ecology at Cornell University and rounded out his career as President of Fresno Pacific University in California where he is President Emeritus.
 Merrill retired to the Phoenix area where he continues writing, speaking and consulting on higher education and international relief and development.

 B. Jan Middendorf serves as Groundswell International’s Board Vice Chair.
 She is the Associate Director for Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification (SIIL) at Kansas State University (KSU).
 In this role, Dr. Middendorf conducts research and leads SIIL’s impact assessment and monitoring and evaluation efforts.
 She is also responsible for establishing and maintaining effective partnerships with other U.S. and international institutions, industry, USAID Missions and developmental partners.
 Prior, Dr. Middendorf was Program Director of Project and Program Evaluation in the Directorate for Education and Human Resources (EHR) for the National Science Foundation (NSF).
 She also served for ten years as director of an evaluation center at KSU.
 Dr. Middendorf has over 25 years of experience in project development, management, implementation and evaluation of multi-institutional, interdisciplinary programs and projects in national and international settings.
 Dr. Middendorf earned her Ph.D. from KSU after completing her Master’s and Bachelor’s from Ohio University and University of Rhode Island, respectively.